FactCheXcker: Mitigating Measurement Hallucinations in Chest X-ray Report Generation Models: Results

+\textbf{Case Studies. }In Figure~\ref{fig:examples} we present examples illustrating FactCheXcker's performance in a successful case and in four failure cases.
+Specifically, in the successful case, FactCheXcker detects and corrects the faulty ETT measurement from 6 cm to about 4 cm above the carina.
+Our radiologist team manually reviewed all failure cases (20 in total, 1.95\% of all measurements).
+They identified three failure modes: tube misidentification (60\%), obscured carina landmarks due to haziness (35\%), and rotated images (5\%).
+Training is needed for complex cases with multiple tubes.

-In Figure~\ref{fig:examples}. we present examples illustrating FactCheXcker's performance in different scenarios.
-FactCheXcker notably improves measurement accuracy.
-Specifically, in Case 2, it successfully detects the lower placement of the tube, which is positioned only 1.5 cm above the carina, demonstrating its effectiveness.
-Beyond its current capabilities, the FactCheXcker framework holds significant potential for expansion.
-A promising enhancement would be integrating a module for detecting and segmenting lesions, opacities, and nodules.
-Thus, the framework would be able to answer queries such as ``measure the cardiac-thoracic ratio?'', or ``get the diameter of the largest nodule in the posterior right lung base''.
+\textbf{Future Development.} A promising enhancement would be the integration of a module to detect and segment lesions, opacities, and nodules.
+Thus, the framework would be able to answer queries such as ``measure the cardiac-thoracic ratio'', or ``get the diameter of the largest nodule in the posterior right lung base''.
 Moving forward, we will continually integrate additional tool modules into the framework to support an expanding range of diagnostic tasks.